jarvenja/tauplayer/README.md

 ### Installing

-1) Download the latest version from https://github.com/jarvenja/tauplayer/tags.
+1) Download the latest version above.
 2) Extract package into e.g. /$HOME/user/tauplayer

 There is no installer.
 You can now execute the program.

-Later, you can always update it to the latest _development version_ just by executing the updater.
+Later, you can always update it to the latest **development version** just by executing the updater.

   ```
   bash updater.sh